Manage money well in your path to mastering your money.

 In order to change our habits and behaviors, we’ll need to get to the root cause of why we relate and use money in a specific way.
 It may sound bizarre to discuss mindset, beliefs, and habits with money but they do inform our behaviors.

-There’s a reason why we save or spend money in a way that creates the life we love or keeps us trap in a life we dream of leaving behind.
+There’s a reason why we save or spend money in a way that creates the life we love or keeps us trap in we dream of escaping.

 Again, the one thing that may hold you back is a belief you’re destined to live in a state of financial stress for the rest of your life.

 In my book, You Only Live Once, I asked the readers to complete this sentence:

 Money is ______________.

 The words used to complete the sentence says a lot about your relationship with money.
 It’s a good starting point to begin your journey to shift your money beliefs.

 - If money wasn’t an issue, how would I spend my time?